All About Environmental Engineering Technicians

-Occupation Description Apply theory and principles of environmental engineering to modify, test, and operate equipment and devices used in the prevention, control, and remediation of environmental problems, including waste treatment and site remediation, under the direction of engineering staff or scientist.
+Career Description Apply theory and principles of environmental engineering to modify, test, and operate equipment and devices used in the prevention, control, and remediation of environmental problems, including waste treatment and site remediation, under the direction of engineering staff or scientist.
 May assist in the development of environmental remediation devices.

-Daily Life Of an Environmental Engineering Technician
+A Day in the Life of an Environmental Engineering Technician

 - Improve chemical processes to reduce toxic emissions.